Pageworks/complex-content/README.md

 # Complex Content

 Complex Content is a structure that defines the layout and grouping of sections, containers, and blocks.
-You can see a visualization of how Complex Content is converted into a page by [clicking here](#).
+[Click here](https://pageworks.github.io/complex-content/) to see a visualization of how Complex Content is structured.
+[Click here](#) to see how Complex Content can be used to build a page.

 # Structure